pytorch/data/README.md

 ## Usage Examples

-There are several data loading implementations of popular datasets across different research domains that use DataPipes.
+There are several data loading implementations of popular datasets across different research domains that use `DataPipes`.
 You can find a few [selected examples here](https://pytorch.org/data/main/examples.html).

 ## Frequently Asked Questions (FAQ)